dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 func RemoveSpanContextFromObject(obj meta.Object)
 ```

+#### Tracing kube-apiserver requests

+We wrap the http server with [othttp](https://github.com/open-telemetry/opentelemetry-go/tree/master/plugin/othttp) to get spans for incoming requests, and add the [otgrpc](https://github.com/grpc-ecosystem/grpc-opentracing/tree/master/go/otgrpc) DialOption to the etcd grpc client.

 #### Tracing Pod Lifecycle

 As we move forward with this KEP, we will use the aforementioned trace utility package to trace pod-related operations across the scheduler and kubelet.
 In code, this corresponds to creating a span (i.e. `ctx, span := trace.StartSpan(ctx, "Component.SampleSpan")`) at the beginning of an operation, and ending the span afterwards (`span.End()`).
 All calls to tracing functions will be gated with the `ObjectLifecycleTracing` alpha feature-gate, and will be disabled by default.